 Our story started in the late sixties when Dennis Norton, who was dying in hospital with half of one lung, was healed by God.
-Dennis married his nurse, and they birthed a prayer meeting in their Assagay home with Ken & Fé Balcomb.
+Dennis married his nurse, Ramona, and they birthed a prayer meeting in their Assagay home with Ken & Fé Balcomb.
 The prayer meeting developed into a Bible study and, in February 1971, Jonathan & Jane Leach (Ken & Fé’s daughter & son-in-law) were inducted as the pastoral leaders of The Church At Assagay.
 Their vision was to rediscover the New Testament church.

 Since those early years, we have walked a colourful and windy road with countless treasures along the way.
 Our name changed a few times, and we landed on Sarepta Church in the 1980’s.
 The name, coined by Ken & Fé, which means place of provision, originates from 1 Kings 17 where Elijah encounters a widow in the village of Zarephath whose flour and oil never runs dry.